The Doctor of Education degree program prepares Christian educators for leadership roles in K–12 or higher education institutions.

 The Curriculum

-- ED7110 Faith Integration
+- ED7110 Foundations for Faith Integration in Formal Christian Education

-- ED7115 Learning Theory
+- ED7115 Instructional and Learning Theories

-- ED7125 Legal Issues in Formal Education
+- ED7125 Legal Issues in Formal Christian Education

 Research Courses

-- ED7210 Educational Statistics
+- ED7210 Statistics for Educational Research

 - ED7220 Quantitative Research